Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Decays of the pNGB Scalars

-In the \emph{fermiophilic} scenario, the branching ratios of $\eta_{1}$ are almost similar to $\eta_{2}$ with the exception that at large $f$, the on-shell decay $\eta_1 \rightarrow W^{\pm} \eta_{1}^{\pm}$ is not possible due to the very small mass difference among the pNGB scalars.
+In the fermiophilic scenario, the branching ratios of $\eta_{1}$ are almost similar to $\eta_{2}$ with the exception that at large \emph{f}, the on-shell decay to $\eta_{1}^{\pm}$ is not possible due to very small mass difference among the pNGB scalars.